Arc’teryx Proton FL Hoody

 Features: Hood, Hem, Cuffs, and Pockets

 The Proton FL is designed with a fairly trimmed-down feature set to save weight and bulk.
 That said, the jacket still incorporates a hood, adjustable hem, well-built elastic cuffs, and four generously sized zip pockets.
 The hood is uninsulated and fitted with a simple one-pull adjustment on the back, meaning it can be worn under a helmet for next-to-skin wind protection.
 I usually wear jackets with hoods that fit over my helmet, but this can restrict movement and vision.
 It’s a bit of a toss-up: the hood of the FL requires you to remove your helmet to take it on and off, but the under-helmet feel is much more comfortable.
 Plus, only the top of the head is uninsulated, so you still get the full warmth of the jacket along the neck.
-All told, I like the unique design, but think my hood will stay off (when I’m wearing a helmet) for all but the windiest of conditions.
+All told, I like the unique design, but think my hood will stay off (when I’m wearing a climbing helmet) for all but the windiest of conditions.

 Aside from the hood, the Proton FL’s quick, one-pull hem adjustments on each hip allow you to tighten the jacket so it doesn’t budge underneath a climbing harness or backpack hipbelt.
 Unlike the hem, the cuffs are not adjustable, instead featuring elastic that’s stretchy enough for easy on and off but snug enough to stay in place.
-I find that these cuffs keep wind from entering at the wrist and the sleeves from falling over the hands, and they’re so low maintenance that I can adjust the sleeves while perched on small foot holds mid-way through a rock climb.
+I find that these cuffs keep wind from entering at the wrist and the sleeves from falling over the hands, and they’re so low-maintenance that I can adjust the sleeves while perched on small footholds mid-way through a rock climb.
 Finally, each of the four pockets have smooth-moving zippers, and while the handwarmer pockets are lined with insulation on both sides, the chest pockets have a stretch-woven outer fabric for added durability.
 In my opinion, two chest pockets are overkill, but I appreciate the handwarmer pockets that are fairly (although not fully) accessible over my harness.

 Build Quality and Durability

-Arc’teryx products are known for their high-quality design and construction that stand the test of time, and the new Proton FL lives up to the billing.
+Arc’teryx products are known for their high-quality design and construction that stand the test of time, and the Proton FL lives up to the billing.
 The jacket has a sleek fit and finish, a noticeable attention to detail, and features premium fabrics and zippers.
 The 20-denier face fabric is thin, but the addition of 16-percent elastane allows the jacket to stretch and give rather than abrade when it comes into contact with sharp objects.
 After a month of wearing the Proton FL almost every day, there are no holes or tears.
 However, I have noticed that my turquoise-colored FL (the “Dark Illucinate”) has gathered a fair amount of dirt along the cuffs, hem, and front zipper (especially where my harness rides), and the fabric seems to stain easily.
 Thankfully, the jacket is easy to launder—I simply wash and dry it with the rest of my clothing.

 Made with a trim fit for athletic performance, the Proton FL lies close to the body and falls hip-length.
 The women’s jacket in particular has a great shape that follows my torso’s contours, avoiding that “boxy” feel more characteristic of the Outdoor Research Refuge Hybrid.
 I am a standard size small in most clothing and the small Proton FL fits me perfectly, layering naturally over both a thick baselayer or a tank top.
 Plus, while the FL is meant to be worn as an outer layer, it is trim enough to layer underneath a shell or even a heavier midlayer.

-Other Versions of the Proton
+Men’s Version of the Arc’teryx Proton FL

 What We Like